JeanAush/yolo/README.md

  `npm start`

  ### Go ahead a nd add a product (note that the price field only takes a numeric input)

+ ## Automated Deployment with Ansible

+For automated deployment using Ansible, follow these steps:

+### Prerequisites
+- Vagrant and virtual box are installed on your machine
+- Ansible installed on your local machine
+- Docker installed on the target machine

+## Initialize vagrant environment
+ `vagrant init`

+## Add a vagrant box
+- choose a base box from (https://app.vagrantup.com/boxes/search) and initialize it with `vagrant box init..`

+## Start vagrant machine
+ `vagrant up`

+## Run Ansible playbook
+ `ansible-playbook playbook.yaml`